 Converting Assets to Income

 As we make clear elsewhere on the site, we do not believe that the current Australian retirement/pension arrangements are financially sustainable.
-As the population ages there will be fewer taxpayers to support a rapidly increasing pensioner base, and whilst superannuation savings will materially improve the situation in the future, it will have little material impact in the short to medium term.
+As the population ages there will be fewer taxpayers to support a rapidly increasing pensioner base, and whilst superannuation savings will materially improve the situation in the future, it will have little significant impact in the short to medium term.

 In any event, it will almost certainly become politically and economically unaffordable for the government to support pensioners who are "asset rich and cash poor".
 There needs to be more focus placed on how retirees can equitably and efficiently convert their (illiquid) assets into an income stream to support them through retirement and/or cost effectively move into smaller, purpose built accommodation.